 This recipe for Spicy Kale and Eggs has been tried and tested in my kitchen several times before being passed on to family members all of whom vouch for its health benefits as well as taste.
 Eggs gently simmered to perfection on a bed of winter kale braised with garlic, green onions and lemon juice – courtesy Williams Sonoma.
 Sometimes I add chopped onions and sauteed potatoes.

 Ingredients: • 2 Tbs. unsalted butter • 4 green onions, white and light green portions, chopped • 2 garlic cloves, minced • 2 bunches kale, tough stems removed, leaves roughly chopped • 1 cup chicken or vegetable broth • Salt to taste • 1/4 tsp. freshly ground black pepper • Zest and juice of 1 lemon • 4 eggs • Red pepper flakes, to taste

 In a large fry pan over medium-high heat, melt the butter.
 Add the green onions and garlic and cook, stirring, until fragrant, about 1 minute.
 Add half of the kale and sauté, stirring frequently until it begins to wilt, about 2 minutes.
 Stir in the remaining kale and repeat.
 Add the broth, the 1/2 tsp. salt and the 1/4 tsp. black pepper.
 Stir in the lemon zest and juice.
 Simmer, stirring occasionally, until the kale softens, about 6 minutes.

 A winter garden indoors or out, takes a bit of planning.
-You can create a welcome leafy corner in your home – even in the dead of winter, even in the smallest of spaces.
+How to create an edible indoor winter garden is to make room for a welcome leafy corner in your home – even in the dead of winter, even in the smallest of spaces.